Mistakes To Avoid In Your Relationship

 On your to-do list.
 Yes, the handy to-do list that most people have.
 I want you to write down the following statements:

 - Ask my partner how they feel daily.
 “How you are feeling today?”

 - If you assume that your partner is in a certain mood.
 Ask.
 “I feel that you looked annoyed.
 I am right or wrong?”

 This activity is simple.
 Black and White.

 The goal is focused on the problem that reading non-verbal language has led to issues in the relationship.
-Issues meaning that you are walking on egg shells because you assume that your partner is in a certain mode.
+Issues mean that you are walking on eggshells because you assume that your partner is in a certain mode.
 This activity focuses on promoting a new habit called direct communication.
-Asking your partner about their mood.
-Increasing healthy dialogue that can reduce feelings of worry, separation and emotional distance.
+Ask your partner about their mood.
+Increasing healthy dialogue can reduce feelings of worry, separation and emotional distance.